mishushakov/ai-fun/README.md

-# ai-f
+# ai-fun

-AI-F is an experimental LLM-powered function library.
+ai-fun is an experimental LLM-powered function library.
 It lets you define the function purpose, the parameters and the output schema and generates and executes the code for you in the background.
 Think Cursor/GitHub Copilot but as a pluggable library.

 ```
-npm i ai-f
+npm i ai-fun
 ```

 Complete example: